Numerical modeling of cosmic rays in the heliosphere: Analysis of proton data from AMS-02 and PAMELA: The numerical model

 \section{The numerical model}

-The propagation of the charged particles in the turbulent heliospheric plasma is described by the Parker's equation \citep{Parker1965}:
+To get a realistic description of \GCR modulation phenomenon, one needs to capture the essential features of \GCR transport in the heliosphere.
+The diffusive propagation of the charged particles in the turbulent heliospheric plasma is described by the Parker's equation \citep{Parker1965}:

-The equation, along with its boundary conditions, describes the evolution of the distribution function $f(\vec{r},R,t)$ for a given particle species, where {\it t} is the time, and $R$ is the particle rigidity, \ie, the momentum per charge units $R{=}p/Z$.
+The equation, along with its boundary conditions, describes the evolution of the distribution function $f(t,\vec{r},R)$ for a given particle species, where {\it t} is the time, and $R$ is the particle rigidity, \ie, the momentum per charge units $R{=}p/Z$.
 In this paper, we will focus on cosmic protons, so that $R\equiv{p}$.
 The quantity $\mathbf{K}$ is the drift-diffusion tensor of the \GCR particles in the turbulent HMF of the heliosphere.

-Because of the complexity of Eq.\,(\ref{eqn-park1}), analytical solutions can be found only for very simplified situations such as in the Force-Field or the Diffusion-Convection approximations \citep{Moraal2013,Zhu2018}.
-The full solution of transport equation can be obtained only numerically.
-Here we employ the stochastic method, that has become widely implemented in recent years, thanks to the enormous progress in computing speed and resources \citep{Potgieter2017,Kappl2016,Boschini2018}.
-The method consists of transforming the Parker's equation into a set of Stochastic Differential Equations (SDE) and then using Monte-Carlo simulations to sample the solution, \ie, the differential \GCR intensity for a given species, at a given position in heliosphere \citep{Strauss2017,Kopp2012}.
+Because of the complexity of the transport equation, analytical solutions can be found only for very simplified situations such as in the Force-Field or the Diffusion-Convection approximations \citep{Moraal2013,Zhu2018}.
+The full solution of Eq.(\ref{eqn-park1}) can be obtained numerically.
+Here we employ the stochastic method, that has become widely implemented in recent years thanks to the enormous progress in computing speed and resources \citep{Potgieter2017,Kappl2016,Boschini2018}.
+The method consists of transforming the Parker's equation into a set of Stochastic Differential Equations (SDE) and then using Monte Carlo simulations to sample the solution, \ie, the differential \GCR intensity for a given species, at a given position in heliosphere \citep{Strauss2017,Kopp2012}.